Northern Italy

 Mountain food calls for mountain wines.
 Canederli (bread dumplings simmered in broth, often with speck) want a savoury Schiava from Lago di Caldaro: low tannin, almond bitters, weight without warmth.
 Spätzle in butter and Tyrolean cheese suit Pinot Bianco from Alto Adige, its quiet citrus a counterweight to fat.
 With Tortei di patate and richer meat plates, lift the wine register: a Lagrein Riserva or a young Teroldego Rotaliano carries through smoke and crisp.
 Apple strudel finishes with Gewürztraminer Vendemmia Tardiva from Tramin, lychee and rose holding up to baked apple and cinnamon.

-Explore Trentino-South Tyrol by place
+Explore Trentino-Alto Adige by place

 Wine routes, towns and wineries to follow when you go.